HarishBankai/BAKCHODI/README.md

 2] The program uses the math library (math.h), so ensure that your compiler supports it.

 Instructions :

 FOR LINUX USERS :

-1] Clone the repository or copy the source code into a .c file (e.g., geometry_calculator.c).
+1] Clone the repository or copy the source code into a .c file (e.g., geometry_calculator.c) in the terminal.

 2] Compile the program using a C compiler: